sungheeyun/sungheeyun.github.io/_posts/2025-02-03-PDT - math - inequalities.markdown

 This shows the enormous power of generalization that inequalities can powerfully provide!</font>

-Here I will show how we can do this extremely easily and utmostly elegantly using the Cauchy-Schwarz inequality: letting $$a_i = \sqrt{d_i} x_i$$ and $$b_i = c_i / \sqrt{d_i}$$
+Here I will show how we can do this extremely easily and utmostly elegantly using the Cauchy-Schwarz inequality letting $$a_i = \sqrt{d_i} x_i$$ and $$b_i = c_i / \sqrt{d_i}$$
 and
 applying the Cauchy-Schwarz inequality